atcg/manderCap2/README.md

 Finishing up:
 -------------
-Here is what the results look like for a few loci:
+Here is what the results look like for a few loci.
+The black bars on the bottom correspond to where the original target sequence (the portion of sequence that capture probes were derived from) matched the assembled contig in a blast search.

 ![image1](images/contig00003--E19A4--OPA.depth.png)
 ![image2](images/contig00061--TTN--8.depth.png)